• Skip to primary navigation

 For many years, it was my tradition to make a Fruit Pizza for Easter.
 It’s one of those great, easy recipes that everyone loves.
 And you don’t have to spend hours preparing it.
 After all, you need time to hunt for those eggs!

 There are many variations on this recipe.
-Some people add Cool Whip to the mixture of cream cheese, which sounds interesting but also kind of messy.
+Some people add Cool Whip to the mixture of cream cheese, which is perfect when you're making a larger pizza, to make more of the filling.

 Some use a homemade cookie dough recipe.
 Some brush the tops of the fruit with different types of jam.
 For the most part, I stick with the Pillsbury recipe.
 After all, I do use their cookie dough.
 It only seems fair 😀 .